Country Report for Côte d’Ivoire

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, kindergartens, preschools, family centres, etc) and all day care for older children (day centres, after-school childcare, childminding, etc).

-Schools – The Ministerial Order against corporal punishment in schools should be confirmed in legislation passed by Parliament, which should clearly prohibit all corporal punishment in all education settings, public and private.
+Schools – The Ministerial Orders against corporal punishment in schools should be confirmed in legislation passed by Parliament, which should clearly prohibit all corporal punishment in all education settings, public and private.

 Current legality of corporal punishment

 Corporal punishment is lawful in the home.
 The Minority Act 1970 regulates “paternal authority” and states that this includes the right and obligation to provide for the child’s maintenance, training, education and monitoring.
 It does not confirm a “right” of parents to punish or discipline children but neither does it explicitly prohibit the use of corporal punishment.
-Provisions against violence and abuse in the Constitution 2016, the Penal Code 1995 and Act No. 98-757 on violence against women do not include clear prohibition of corporal punishment.
+Provisions against violence and abuse in the Constitution 2016 and Act No. 98-757 on violence against women do not include clear prohibition of corporal punishment.
+Article 421 of the revised Penal Code 2019 (Law no. 2019-574 of 26 June 2019) provides sanctions against “anyone who violates or assaults a minor or a person incapable of protecting themselves due to their physical or mental state, or voluntarily deprives them of food or care to the point of compromising their health”.
+But it does not explicitly prohibit all corporal punishment of children, however light.

 Under examination by the Human Rights Committee in 2015, the Government stated that corporal punishment “is prohibited in all places and is monitored particularly in prisons, schools and homes” and is classified as physical assault in the Criminal Code.
 But there is no clear prohibition of corporal punishment in legislation.

-The Criminal Code and the Personal and Family Code are being revised.
-We do not know if prohibition of corporal punishment is being proposed in this context.
 A draft Code of Children and Family was mentioned during the examination of Cote d’Ivoire by the African Committee of Experts on the Rights and Welfare of the Child.
+The Government reported in May 2019 that the Minority Act was under review and that the various legislative reviews underway would facilitate the adoption of the Child Code.
 We do not have further information.

 In 2018, Côte d’Ivoire became a Pathfinder country with the Global Partnership to End Violence Against Children.
 This commits the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.